debops/debops/docs/ansible/roles/docker_compose_service/guides.rst

       # ... in proxy_options:
       proxy_set_header CF-Connecting-IP $paperless_client_ip;

+   That forwards a client-supplied ``CF-Connecting-IP`` when present.
+Use it only when the LAN is treated as trusted.
+A stricter variant trusts the header only from the tunnel (typically loopback) and uses ``$remote_addr`` for everyone else.

    The ``proxy_http_version``/``Upgrade``/``Connection`` lines above are unrelated but equally easy to miss: without them the system status page reports ``websocket_connected: ERROR`` because :command:`nginx` never